vrandall66/front-end-submissions-public/1711/number-guesser/charles-yach.md

-## Student:
+## Student: Charles Yach
-## Evaluator:
+## Evaluator: David Whitaker
 ## Notes/What To Work On:

+* Excellent work getting it to work with 4 players
+* In the future, build half a thing, not a half assed thing though - this code would be a nightmare to maintain as is

+### comp
+* make header as wide as the input

+### html
+* forms, use them
+* use labels for inputs
+* separate multiple word classes and ids using kabob case

+### css
+* avoid redundancies dry it up!!!!

+### js
+* dry it up!!!!

 ## Functional Expectations

-* Novice: Application meets all of the expectations of phase one.
-* Advanced Beginner: Application meets all of the expectations of phase two.
-* Proficient: Application meets all of the expectations of phase three.
 * Exceptional: Application meets all of the expectations of phase three and one or more of the extensions.

 ## COMP RECREATION / DESIGN

-* Novice
 * Advanced Beginner
 * Proficient
-* Exceptional

 ## HTML

-* Novice
 * Advanced Beginner
 * Proficient
-* Exceptional

 ## CSS

-* Novice
 * Advanced Beginner
 * Proficient
-* Exceptional

 ## JS/jQuery

-* Novice
 * Advanced Beginner
 * Proficient
-* Exceptional

 ## Surprise and Delight (reminder: have fun!)

-* Unicorn Rainbows
-* Hot Fire
-* Sparkles
 * Magic